-136 Labor Risk Law (No. 24,557).
+108 Labor Risk Law (No. 24,557).

-137 Health and Safety Law (No. 19,587).
+109 Health and Safety Law (No. 19,587).

-138 Resolution No. 21/2020.
+110 Resolution No. 21/2020.

-- 3. open doors and windows to ventilate the room; - 4. frequently clean objects and surfaces that are used often.
+4. frequently clean objects and surfaces that are used often.

 Also, it is reasonable for employers to request temperature tests before beginning to work.
 The Labor Health authority has renewed the health and safety protocols to provide for necessary tools and disinfection materials within the working place.
 New protocols will be in place within the employer's duty of safety.
-In this sense, the employees' right to privacy (regarding the information related to the health tests) will have as a limit the exposure of third parties' health, which will prevail.
+In this sense, the employees' right to privacy (regarding the information related to the health tests) will have as a limit the exposure of third parties' health, which will prevail

 Employees must be properly informed of the policy regarding how the temperature tests are conducted.
 Also, due to the protective nature of Argentine regulations, it is advisable to have the policies notified in Spanish or in a double column format to avoid its challenge before a Court of Law.